RauliL/plorth/docs/api.md

   <dd>any, any, any, any</dd>
 </dl>

-Duplicates two top-most values of the stack.
+Duplicates two topmost values of the stack.

     1 2 2dup #=> 1 2 1 2